‘We are privileged to be the custodians of some of Australia’s most extraordinary fisheries resources.’ - David Carter, CEO, Austral Fisheries

 It is a story about great products and the world’s highest certification of sustainability and management by the Marine Stewardship Council (MSC).
 As a steward of the ocean and the environment, Austral Fisheries represents 71% of the entire Australian toothfish industry.
-It also represents 30% of the Northern Australian Prawn Fishery – Australia’s largest.
+It also represents 40% of Australia's Northern Prawn Fishery – the country's largest.

 To date, Austral had exported only small quantities to the United Kingdom because of high tariffs making their export uncompetitive.
 With the historic signing of the Australia-UK FTA, that is about to change.

 Austral Fisheries’ General Manager Sales and Marketing, Dylan Skinns, says the company welcomes the reduction in tariffs under the new FTA.
 The reduction would allow Austral Fisheries to meet pent-up demand from the UK for ‘value-add’ Australian seafood.
 This would create jobs to support increased production.

 ‘Many seafood importers and wholesalers based in the UK have reached out to Austral Fisheries over the past 10 years to supply our MSC-certified products,’ Skinns says.

 ‘But the negotiations of possible supply faded once the importer or buyer calculated the tariffs that were being applied to imported Australian seafood.
 For too long, this trade barrier was too big a hurdle for UK importers to jump and made it really hard to trade our unique MSC-certified products.’

 Austral Fisheries’ General Manager of Quality, Safety and People, Lesley Leyland, says the company had also sought Australian Government support for other aspects of exporting.